MingyangChen0211/Precedent-data/README.md

 ## Appendix B file:

-the reviewers ask us to add more materials, so we upload related adding materials in appendix B file.
+the reviewers ask us to add more materials to validate our findings or provide some insights for future studies, so we upload related adding materials in appendix B file.

 ### Techonical issues related to appendix B , please contact: